 C cells are special thyroid cells that make calcitonin, a hormone involved in calcium metabolism.

 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.
 Thyroid tumors can also be called nodules, and about 90% of all thyroid nodules are benign.

 There are 5 main types of thyroid cancer:

 Papillary thyroid cancer.
-Papillary thyroid cancer develops from follicular cells and usually grows slowly.
+Papillary thyroid cancer develops from follicular cells and usually grow slowly.
 It is the most common type of thyroid cancer.
 It is usually found in 1 lobe.
-Only 10% to 20% of papillary thyroid cancer appears in both lobes.
+About 10% to 20% of papillary thyroid cancer appears in both lobes.
 It is a differentiated thyroid cancer, meaning that the tumor looks similar to normal thyroid tissue under a microscope.
 Papillary thyroid cancer can often spread to lymph nodes.

 Follicular thyroid cancer and papillary thyroid cancer are the most common differentiated thyroid cancers.
 They are very often curable, especially when found early and in people younger than 50.
 Together, follicular and papillary thyroid cancers make up about 95% of all thyroid cancer.